Theological & Historical Study

 WK 8Jesus's Prayer Life: Luke 6:12, 9:29, John 17, Gethsemane (all 4 gospels).
 What did Jesus pray?
 When did He pray?
 What does this reveal about His relationship with the Father?

 WK 9Focus on the characters: Judas, Peter, Pilate, the women, Joseph of Arimathea.
 What does each reveal about human responses to Jesus?
-Which character do you most identify with?
+Which do you identify with?

 WK 12Write a personal letter to Jesus based on everything you've studied.
 What surprised you?
 What challenged you?
-What do you want from your relationship with Him now, going forward?
+What do you want from your relationship with Him now?

 The gospels are not merely history.
 They are an encounter.
 Here's how to let study become relationship.